autopkg/jss-recipes/README.md

 ### Extension Attributes

 While the Casper Suite can include internet plugins, or other arbitrary paths in its inventory collection, it is not the *default* behavior.
 Therefore, for apps that live outside of the `/Applications` folder, an extension attribute should be included to manage group inclusion.
 Examples of this can be seen in the repository for more information (examples include Adobe Flash Player and Silverlight).

+### Scripts

+Likewise, scripts should only be included when absolutely necessary for package installation.

 ### Linting